Raising Cherry Shrimp Babies: A Step-by-Step Guide [DOs & DONTs]

 As baby cherry shrimps are very delicate, we’ll have to create a safe environment for them.
 Your shrimp tank probably has a sponge filter or a Hang On Back Filter.

-In the case of Sponge filter, there is nothing you’ll need to do.
-However, for Hang On Back filters, you’ll have to cover the inlet pipe with a thin layer of filter media.
+For a Sponge filter, you’ll need to do nothing.
+However, for Hang-on-Back filters, you’ll have to cover the inlet pipe with a thin layer of filter media.

 This will ensure that the baby shrimps don’t get sucked into the filter.
 I have seen many shrimp keepers making this mistake.
 As baby shrimps can’t swim well, the current produced by the filter can prove to be too much for them.